ddelcarpio/materiall-image-classification-fa20/documentation/README.md

 - **Materiall Problem Statement** - Materiall Data Application project, outline data application project for Data-X at UC Berkeley Course
 - **Innovation Navigator** - Slide deck of our mash-up of real option analysis and methods, contains a Need-Approach-Benefit-Competetion analysis of our project in agile enviornment.
 Also contains our peer feedback from other groups.
 - **Dataset Accuracies** - Spreadsheet of our runs of the model(s) broken down as User, Dataset, Model, Model Description, Accuracy, Time to Run Harness
-- **Implentation of Model** - Step by Step guide on how to implement and run the model on our server.
 - **News Release** -  Final News release to be published in the Sturdaja Center for Entrepreneurship & Technology, reflect the prouct we made and the journey of the team.